Introducing Analytical CRM Strategic Framework in CRM

 - Front Office and Back Office Applications

-Because CRM is a cross – functional activity. it can be difficult to withal a systematic approach. most companies today recognize that their future depends on the strength of their business relationships, and most crucially, their relationships with customers. before turning immediately to a technology solutions, managers need to first consider CRM in the context of overall business strategy.
+Because CRM is a cross-functional activity. it can be difficult to withal a systematic approach. most companies today recognize that their future depends on the strength of their business relationships, and most crucially, their relationships with customers. before turning immediately to technology solutions, managers need to first consider CRM in the context of overall business strategy.
 CRM must actively reflect and reinforce the wider goals of the business if it is to be successful.

-A comprehensive review of the business strategy with provide a realistic platform on which to construct the CRM strategy, as well as generate recommendations for general improvement.
+A comprehensive review of the business strategy which provides a realistic platform on which to construct the CRM strategy, as well as generate recommendations for general improvement.
 The organisation needs to fully understand its own competencies within a competitive context in order to be able to transfer them to the customer as customer value.

 The value creation process is concerned with transforming the outputs of the strategy development process into programmes that both extract and deliver value.
 The value creation process consists of three key elements: